 Cats can't sweat to cool themselves.
 While dogs pant to cool off, a cat that pants (open mouth breathing) is in dire straits and needs veterinary help.
 Instead of panting to cool off, cats rely on the saliva spread on the fur.
 It evaporates to help cool the kitty in hot weather.
 Well-groomed fur can be fluffed to allow air circulation against the skin.

 Every cat has her own grooming ritual, but most begin with the licking of the mouth, chin, and whiskers first.
 That's followed by each shoulder and foreleg.
 She'll then wash both flanks and hind legs, the genitals, and then her tail from tip to stern.

 Kitty uses a dampened forepaw to scrub face, head, and ears and redampens her paw by licking after every few swipes.
 She'll switch paws depending on which side she's washing.

 Next, she'll scratch with rear claws to clean and groom the neck and ears.
-She nibbles on rear claws to keep them groomed, and both nibbles and claws object to file front claws into shape.
+She nibbles on rear claws to keep them groomed, and both nibbles and claws an object to file her front claws into shape.